dogtagpki/pki/docs/admin/PKI_Health_Check_Tool.md

         }
     }

+The `pki-healthcheck` command will exit with a returncode of 0, even if any checks discovered issues with the PKI installation.
+A non-zero returncode means that `pki-healthcheck` tool failed in a non-recoverable way.

-For all available options, you can execute the tool with `--help` option or read the `pki-healthcheck (8)` man page.
+For all available options, you can execute the tool with `--help` or read the `pki-healthcheck (8)` man page.

 ### Repairing Issues